-We'd recommend making it a habit to check your question and answers before you move on to writing your next question.
+We'd recommend making it a habit to check your question text and answer choices before you move on to writing your next question.
 The main thing to check is whether the appropriate choice has been marked as correct.

-Note that if you spot an error after you've assessed your Class, you can change the correct choice letter in the Editor.
-However, it's not possible to adjust student results collected prior to the edit.
+Note that if you spot an error after you've assessed your Class, you can change the correct choice letter in the Editor (to learn more about editing an existing Set, click here).

 Add your next question in the Set by clicking the icon